Class Fork

 • updateVariableValue

-public void updateVariableValue(VariableOrConstantEntity aVariable,
+public void updateVariableValue(VariableOrConstantEntity aVariable, Object aValue)

 Updates a variable value.
 This does not immediately update the variable, but buffers the update until it's being transmitted to the fork.